UrielCh/remote-droid/kube-helper/README.md

 ## Enable Ingress

 This image had been created to get direct access to all your pods via an Ingress.
-This is meant to be used with a DemonSet / Deployement or StateFulset.
+This is meant to be used with a DemonSet / Deployment or StateFulset.

 To activate the Dynamique `Ingress`, you need five more env variables:
 - `APP_TAG_NAME`: The label used to select pods. (optional default value is `app` as in Minimal setup)
 - `APP_TAG_VALUE`: Value to find in the `APP_TAG_NAME` label. (as in Minimal setup)
 - `GENERATE_NAME`: Pod name prefix ending with "-".
-This value is computed by Kubernetes from the DemonSet / Deployement or StateFulset name postfixed by a "-".
+This value is computed by Kubernetes from the DemonSet / Deployment or StateFulset name postfixed by a "-".
 - `INGRESS_NAME`: The base Ingress to add routes to.
 - `POD_PORT` pod port to expose, in service with the same port number. (default is 80)